 Short answer: you don’t have much choice if you get picked for an audit!
 The OCR periodically selects organizations for audits to ensure compliance with federal law.
 Note that if selected for an audit, you will have just 10 days to respond to the OCR.

 For example: In 2019, Anthem Inc., one of the largest health insurers in the US, was required to pay $16 million after failing a HIPAA compliance audit due to a security breach.
-And Anthem is just one among the many organizations that have paid severely for their oversights in HIPAA compliance.
+And Anthem is just one among the many organizations that have paid severely for their oversights in HIPAA certification.

 The key to passing your HIPAA audit with flying colors is to be HIPAA ready always.
 And so, the best time to prepare for an audit is before you’re in one.